tefkah/thesis-writing/Physicist See Real Systems Deviations From Theory, Instead of Theoretical Models as Idealizations From Real Systems.md

 ctime: 20210302155828
 ---

-# physicist see real systems deviations from theory, instead of theoretical models as idealizations from real systems
+# Physicist See Real Systems Deviations From Theory, Instead of Theoretical Models as Idealizations From Real Systems

 # Context